xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 Having said that, the FIB_DEBOUNCE rate is something to be looked at as I work through the code a bit more.

-It goes without saying that the adjacencies were correctly established, but for the sake of this blog, here are breeze outputs on rtr1 and rtr2:
+It goes without saying that the adjacencies were correctly established, but for the sake of public record, here are breeze outputs on rtr1 and rtr2:

 **rtr1 breeze adj**: